Where to Stay in LA: The Ultimate Neighborhood Guide6 October, 2021by Bounce

 It makes sense that Los Angeles is so popular with miles of sandy beaches on the Pacific coastline, gorgeous weather in the 70s all year long, and 186 days of sunshine every year.
 Not only that but Los Angeles is full of amazing attractions like the Walk of Fame, Disneyland, Universal Studios, and the Los Angeles Zoo in Griffith Park.

 The city also has some of the most popular neighborhoods in the US including Hollywood, Beverly Hills, Venice Beach, Westwood, Santa Monica, and Downtown LA.
 But with all of these fabulous things to take advantage of in LA, it can be difficult to find the right place to stay in Los Angeles with so many to choose from.
 We can help with that, from boutique hotels to luxury hotels and resorts.
+(And don't worry - we have our Los Angeles luggage storage spots in all of these neighborhoods, so you'll always be able to drop your bags somewhere if you arrive before check-in or have a while to wait for your flight after check out.)

 So after you've done everything there is to do in LA at night, rest your weary head in one of the places to stay listed below!